 - 1. Demonstrated ability to submit timely programmatic, fiscal, and data reports as designated by grant agreements or other funding sources; - 2.
-At least two (2) years' experience providing buprenorphine, naltrexone, or evidence-based treatment for stimulant use disorder; - 3.
+At least two (2) years' experience as a certified and accredited OTP operating in the District of Columbia; - 3.
 Demonstrated knowledge of the District's publicly-funded behavioral health system, including regulations and financing; and, - 4.
 Demonstrated ability to start work within thirty (30) calendar days of award.